 The percentage of shares beneficially owned before the offering is computed on the basis of 1,736,540 of our Class A shares and 56,851 Class B shares outstanding as of June 30, 2014.
-The percentage of shares beneficially owned after the offering is based on the number of our ordinary shares to be outstanding after this offering, including the ordinary shares that we are selling in this offering, assumes no exercise of the underwriters' over-allotment option and assumes an initial public offering price of \$ per ADS, the midpoint of the price range set forth on the cover page of this Prospectus.
-Shares that a person has the right to acquire within 60 days of the date of this Prospectus are deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.
-Unless otherwise indicated below, the address for each beneficial owner listed is c/o Forward Pharma A/S, Østergade 24A, 1, 1100 Copenhagen K, Denmark.
+The percentage of shares beneficially owned after the offering is based on the number of our ordinary shares to be outstanding after this offering, including the ordinary shares that we are selling in this offering, assumes no exercise of the underwriters' over-allotment option and assumes an initial public offering price of \$21.00 per ADS, the midpoint of the price range set forth on the cover page of this Prospectus.
+Shares that a person has the right to acquire within 60 days of the date of this Prospectus are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of all directors and executive officers as a group.
+Unless otherwise indicated below, the address for each beneficial owner listed is c/o Forward Pharma A/S, Østergade 24A, 1, 1100 Copenhagen K, Denmark